Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 ### 1. Select the Data provider

- To execute the demo open the Data Models & Mappings section in the application's sidebar menu:
+ To execute the solution open the Data Models & Mappings section in the application's sidebar menu:

  ![Step1](assets/Step1.png)

- You will see the list of supported Data source providers, for this version only Facebook and LinkedIn are supported.
+ You will see the list of supported Data source providers.
+For this version only Facebook and LinkedIn are supported.

  ![Step1.1](assets/Step1.1.png)

-Select any of those options to continue with the demo.
-Sample Data are proviede for both options so it is not a requirement to have Fivetran or Omnata installed and configured.
+Select any of those options to continue with the solution.
+Sample data are provided for both options so it is not a requirement to have Fivetran or Omnata installed and configured.

 The provided sample data emulates the structure of the raw data generated by both connectors.

-For this demo, only the combinations of Fivetran/Facebook and Linked/Omnata are supported.
+For this solution, only the combinations of Fivetran/Facebook and Linked/Omnata are supported.

 ### 2. Configure the connection

-After you select any of the Data providers option you will continue to the Connection configuration.
+After you select any of the Data providers options you will continue to the Connection configuration.

-This steps will provide instructions on how to bring the data to Snowflake or connect with data that already exists in Snowflake.
+These steps will provide instructions on how to bring the data to Snowflake or connect it with data already in Snowflake.

 ![Data](assets/ConnectionConfiguration.png)

-Since we are going to use the sample data you can continue to the ***Link data already in Snowflake*** option.
+Since we are going to use the sample data, you can continue to the ***Link data already in Snowflake*** option.

-Depending on the platform selected in the previous step, plese select either of these options
+Depending on the platform selected in the previous step, please select either of these options

 Facebook:
  - DATABASE: ```FIVETRAN_CONNECTOR_DEMO``` SCHEMA: ```FACEBOOK_RAW```